Small noise may diversify collective motion in Vicsek model: Proofs of Theorems , , and

 Because for protocol (\ref{model2}) (or (\ref{model2_new}) with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$) $S_{\eta}^1$ is also finite-time robustly reachable from $ S^*$ under the periodic boundary conditions, with the similar process from (\ref{result_2_2}) to the end of the proof of Theorem \ref{result_2} we can get our result. \end{proof}

 2mm

-\begin{proof}\textbf{ of Theorem \ref{turn_2} } With the same discussion as the first paragraph of the proof of Theorem \ref{turn_1} we can get the event of turn will happen infinite times with probability $1$.
+\begin{proof}\textbf{ of Theorem \ref{turn_2}} With the same discussion to the first paragraph of the proof of Theorem \ref{turn_1} we can get the event of turn will happen an infinite number of times with probability $1$.

 Given a time $t_1$, suppose $\max_{1\leq i\leq n}|\theta_i(t_1)|\leq \frac{\varepsilon}{2}$ for a small constant $\varepsilon>0$.
 Under the similar process from (\ref{lem4_new_4}) to the end of the proof of Lemma \ref{lem4} we can get the event of bifurcation happens in the time $[t_1,t_4)$, where $t_4$ is the same constant in the proof of Lemma \ref{lem4}.
-Also, with the similar process as the proof of Lemma \ref{lem1} (or \ref{lem1_2}) we can get there exist a time $t_5>t_4$ such that the event of merge happens in the time $[t_4,t_5)$.
-Using Lemmas \ref{robust} and \ref{lem1} (or \ref{lem1_2}) we can get the events of bifurcation and merge will happen infinite times with probability $1$. \end{proof}
+Also, with the similar process to the proof of Lemma \ref{lem1} (or \ref{lem1_2}) we can get there exist a time $t_5>t_4$ such that the event of merging happens in the time $[t_4,t_5)$.
+Using Lemmas \ref{robust} and \ref{lem1} (or \ref{lem1_2}) we can get the events of bifurcation and merging will happen an infinite number of times with probability $1$. \end{proof}